Geek Pop

-Geek Pop was an online music festival featuring artists inspired by science, established in 2008.
-In the first festival, hosted by the website Null Hypothesis: The Journal of Unlikely Science, attendees were only able to download a podcast featuring songs about science as a radio-style festival report.
-After 2009, the festival moved to its website where listeners could listen to music for free and download radio-style report podcasts called the "highlights podcast".
-The Geek Pop website would also produces a monthly podcast, and has hosted live events.
+Geek Pop was an online music festival established in 2008 that featured artists inspired by science.
+In the first festival, hosted by the website Null Hypothesis: The Journal of Unlikely Science, attendees could only download a podcast featuring songs about science as a radio-style festival report.
+After 2009, the festival moved to its website where listeners could listen to music for free and download radio-style report podcasts called the "highlights podcast."
+The Geek Pop website also produces a monthly podcast, and has hosted live events.
 As of June 2016, the festival and website are no longer active.

 Background

 Online festivals first began in 2003 at the Exposure Festival.
-Online festivals had a set launch time, but did not happen in a fixed location.
-They were available online after their launch date.
+Online festivals have a set launch time but don't happen in a fixed location, instead, they're available online after their launch date.

 Similar to festivals, online festivals had a set time and celebrated a particular aspect of a community, albeit an online community.
-The emergence of social media has enabled online festivals to allow people to communicate to each other during online festivals.
-At Geek Pop festivals, this communication was primarily achieved through an online "bar", which used Twitter on the website to show tweets about Geek Pop.
+The emergence of social media has enabled people to communicate with each other during online festivals.
+At Geek Pop festivals, this communication was primarily achieved through an online "bar," which used Twitter on the website to show tweets about Geek Pop.

 There are environmental benefits to having an online festival as opposed to, or in conjunction with, a real festival.
 Half of the acts that played in 2008 were from overseas, but no carbon was used to "bring" them to a primarily UK audience.
-There is no litter or waste generated by the festival and the majority of the marketing is done online, reducing the amount of paper needed.
+There was no litter or waste generated by the festival and the majority of the marketing was done online, reducing the amount of paper used.